alexjercan/codehint/README.md

 code-davinci-002 model.
 I have setup the default parameters from the playground, with 256 maximum tokens, a temperature of 0.5 and top_p of 1.

+The plugin works by taking the text from the current buffer.
+Then it adds a comment with the string `Fixme` on the line where the cursor is.
+And then it adds the `Q:  Propose a hint that can help me fix the bug` question and `A:` part at the end of the file to make up the prompt.
+It then uses the CodexAPI to get a response and shows it.

+The plugin uses [tree-sitter](https://tree-sitter.github.io/tree-sitter/) to identify the programming langauge and use the correct comment.

 ## ⇁ Vim Config

 For now all the options are hardcoded, but if needed I will make then